Solar

 Gas

 Globeleq is a leader in gas-fired generation in Africa.
 Azito, Kribi Power and Songas all use natural gas to produce electricity.
+In Mozambique we are constructing the Central Termica de Temane 450MW plant.

 A gas turbine compresses air and mixes it with fuel in the combustion chamber.
 The air/fuel mixture is burned in the combustion chamber at high temperatures.
 The hot exhaust gases are expanded through the turbine blades, making the rotor turn and drive the compressor and the generator.
 This generates electrical energy by transforming the rotating mechanical energy.